wenxin-c/tp/docs/UserGuide.md

 ```
 ************************************************************
-    Focus Timer (ft) - Set a configurable timer with work and rest cycles to keep yourself focused and productive!
+    ft - Focus Timer - Set a configurable 'Pomodoro' timer with work and rest cycles to keep yourself focused and productive!
     Input `help` to see all available commands.
     Input `help [command-to-check]` to get usage help for a specific command.
     Here are all the commands available for you!

     1. check - Check the time left in the current session.
     This can only be used when a countdown is underway!
     2. config - Change the number of cycles and the times of the work, break and long break of your session!
     Note that the minimum cycles is 2,
     the maximum number of cycles is 5,
     the maximum work/break times is 60 minutes,
     the minimum work/break times is 1 minute.
     This is to ensure your well-being, as higher values might be counter-productive!
     3. help - Get help on what commands can be used in Focus Timer WellNUS++
     4. home - Stop the session and go back to WellNUS++.
     5. next - When a timer ends, move on to the next countdown!
     This can only be used when a countdown timer has ended!
     6. pause - Pause the session!Can only be used when a countdown is ticking.
     7. resume - Continue the countdown.
     Can only be used when a countdown is paused.
     8. start - Start your focus session!
     9. stop - Stop the session.
 You will have to `start` your focus session again!
 ************************************************************
 ```

 Example of usage 2: